caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 Let's move on, build on our knowledge, and add another Bootstrap component to a webpage: a navbar.

-## 6. Instructor Do: Bootstrap 4 Navigation Bars (5 min)

-> 📌 Your goal for this section is to explain Bootstrap's prebuilt navigation components.
-By the end of this section, students should feel like they're becoming more familiar with Bootstrap's website and catalog of components.
+## SLIDE 28
+Review

+## SLIDE 29
 A **prebuilt navigation component** is a navbar (the layout depends on the navbar you use) that comes with prebuilt functionality.
 Prebuilt navigation components will be responsive and have drop-down menus already coded.
 All you need to do is style your navbar to make it your own.

 Navbars are essential; they're literally on every webpage in some way, shape, or form.

+## SLIDE 30
 For example:

 1. On a shopping website, the navbar may have two or three main menus and more depth, with sub-menus, such as those on Ikea's website.
 Ikea's site has two top-level navbars, one for general customer service topics and a second one for sale items and new offers.

+## SLIDE 31
 2. On a personal website, the navigation might be a horizontal bar across the top of the page, showing About, Shop, Blog, and Work With Me.

+## SLIDE 32
 3. On mobile, the navbar is a hamburger menu.

 Adding a navbar to a template is necessary for a site to be fully functioning.
 Without navigation, users will view your website as a landing page.

-> :gem: **Designer Insight**: Share about the ease with which you've used Bootstrap to craft a nav menu, whether for your own site or a client's.

-:key: **Key Tech Note:** Building a custom navbar into your website is a time-consuming process.
+Building a custom navbar into your website is a time-consuming process.
 There are so many HTML elements to build and style, and that is not even counting making it responsive.
 With Bootstrap 4, all you need to do is remove elements you don't need.

-How Bootstrap saves time:
-1. Bootstrap 4 is responsive.
-You no longer have to create your own breakpoints and styles for these breakpoints—they have already been created.
-You can control the responsive layout with Bootstrap 4's col class system.
-2. Bootstrap components all have prebuilt functionality.
-You don't have to code the interactions for each component.
-Simply tweak the design of your components and that's it!
-3. You can build a complete website using Bootstrap 4 components.
-The developers of Bootstrap have already coded all the components you could ever use and it's based on design trends.
-Do you need to add cards to your site?
-Bootstrap has a component just for that purpose.

-> Instructor Note: Take any questions about using Bootstrap to create navigation menus before moving on.

-Seeing is believing—show students how to use Bootstrap to create navigation elements on a page in the following demo.
+## SLIDE 33
+Review

+## SLIDE 34
 ## 7. Instructor Do: Navigation Bars Demo (5 min)

-> 📌 Your goal for this demo is to quickly familiarize students with Bootstrap documentation and help students apply navigation bars.

-> :globe_with_meridians: **Online Recommendation**: Navigate away from the slideshow for this demonstration.
-If you shared your entire desktop, make sure to open your files on that shared desktop.
-If you shared a single window, be sure to re-share your screen to capture the appropriate window or desktop.

-Remember to narrate what you are doing during transitions and demonstrations.
-In this instance, you might say:
-“I’m now going to switch from the slideshow to another tab so I can demonstrate jQuery and JavaScript toggles.”

 In this demo, show students how to add a navbar to a template.

 1. Download and Open the instructor demo file located at [20-Week/05-Instructor Resources/20.1_Demo_Files/2_Navigation](https://drive.google.com/drive/u/1/folders/1JTUuVwQ_V-63wXYfru_AWiVFg2J1SHIE).